MelonKony/webdev/content/utopia/vekllei/_index.md

 {{</columns>}}

-## 5. Economy
+## Economy

 ![img](/images/momentsinlove.jpg)
+{{< hint caption >}}
+The borough of Lava, part of Vekllei's dense, residential satellite belt | *[Moments in Love](/posts/2021-01-23-love/)*
+{{</hint>}}

 {{< hint panel >}}
-**Vekllei** is land of plenty and small pleasures, afforded by a post-scarcity system that positions competing systems against each other.
+***Vekllei*** *is land of plenty and small pleasures, afforded by a post-scarcity system that positions competing systems against each other.
 It is made up of a startling series of contradictions -- one after the other, each more unusual than the last.
 Vekllei is a planned economy; it is also a free market.
 Property ownership is obfuscated by portioned sovereignty of land and product.
 Decommodification has devalued products in a country based on manufacturing.
-There are many contradictions, inefficiencies and unusual mechanisms in the Vekllei domestic market, which total to benefit the living conditions of the average person.
+There are many contradictions, inefficiencies and unusual mechanisms in the Vekllei domestic market, which total to benefit the living conditions of the average person.*
 {{< /hint >}}

 {{<columns>}}

-<span class="fc">A</span>
-**lthough** a major power, Vekllei has an unusual hybrid market system called the *Vekllei Bureau System* (known colloquially as *Petticoat Socialism*), which incorporates state-owned socialist planned economics and deregulated syndicalist vertical *bureaus* to benefit a free, unregulated informal market system.
+**Although a major power**, Vekllei has an unusual hybrid market system called the *Vekllei Bureau System* (known colloquially as *Petticoat Socialism*), which incorporates state-owned socialist planned economics and deregulated syndicalist vertical *bureaus* to benefit a free, unregulated informal market system.
 Most unique about the Vekllei economy is its functional moneylessness, in which domestic society has abolished currency.
 No widespread currency substitutes are used in ordinary life.
 Each citizen owns a share of the *Labour Bank of Vekllei*, a portion of the *Government Securities Bureau* designed to allow emigration from the country, and so is theoretically entitled to an equal portion of the Bank.
 <--->

 ![img](/images/matchstick.jpg)